 Engagement in general has been a challenge throughout lockdown - the average student is working on school work for two hours per day.
 While some students have excelled, many simply lack the structure or the access to be more engaged.

-Level of work has also been an issue - in the early days of lockdown, the level of material sent to students was overwhelming.
 There are many reasons for lack of engagement, and as we reflect on remote learning SLT will have to understand the many dynamics that are outside of the SEND departments control and remit - this is about shared responsibility.

 Do you advise hosting web tutorials with parents to show them Read&Write and other tools?